oracle-livelabs/apex/spreadsheet/2-creating-an-app-from-a-spreadsheet/2-creating-an-app-from-a-spreadsheet.md

 Watch the video below for a quick walk-through of the lab.
 [Create an App from a Spreadsheet](videohub:1_9jbxjzh8)

+Objectives
+In this lab, you will:
+ - Create a new APEX application using spreadsheet
+ - Run your application

+Prerequisites
+ - An Oracle APEX workspace

 ## **Task 1**: Loading the Highschool data

 1. From your APEX workspace home page, click **App Builder**.